Rivularia (gastropod)

-Rivularia is a genus of freshwater snails with a gill and an operculum, aquatic gastropod mollusks in the family Viviparidae.
+Rivularia is a monotypic genus of freshwater snails with a gill and an operculum, aquatic gastropod mollusks in the family Viviparidae.
 Species in this genus is distributed only along the Xiang River region of Hunan province, People's Republic of China.

 Taxonomy

 This genus was originally placed under the subfamily Bellamyinae of Viviparidae.
-In 2017, a reference moved the genus to Viviparinae according to anatomical and genetic data.
+In 2017, it was moved to Viviparinae based on anatomical and genetic data.

 Species

 As of May 2024, WoRMS only recognize one species in this genus, namely Rivularia auriculata (E. von Martens, 1875), the type species of this genus.
-The original combinatiion is this species was Paludina auriculata Martens, 1875.
+The original combination is this species was Paludina auriculata Martens, 1875.